rehierl/abstract-properties/99-x-hierarchies-2/_remarks.md

 - we are overly used to total orders
 - we are barely aware of partial orders

+# next-level

+relationships between scopes
+- relevant if it comes to scopes of multiple properties
+- not much of an issue if scopes are related
+- an issue if scopes overlap - inconsistent scopes

+What does it mean if the to-be-removed node has a characteristic that is considered to also apply to its descendants (e.g. a specific color)?

+After all, once that node was removed, such a characteristic can no longer apply to its former descendants since the defining node of that characteristic was removed.
+The removal of a node may therefore have unintended side effects, if the operation is restricted to a single node.

 # context

 context rooted paths